bigskysoftware/htmx/www/content/essays/another-real-world-react-to-htmx-port.md

 tag = ["posts"]
 +++

-The [Mother of All htmx Demos](@/essays/a-real-world-react-to-htmx-port.md) you can see the real world results of a port from a React-based front end to an htmx-powered front end.
+The [Mother of All htmx Demos](@/essays/a-real-world-react-to-htmx-port.md), you can see the real-world results of a port from a React-based front end to an htmx-powered front end.
 The results are very good, although we qualify the experience with the following: